General

 Information before your visit

-• If your pet is to be sedated, have surgery or certain blood samples taken, they cannot eat 6 hours prior to the appointment.
+- If your pet is to be sedated or have surgery they cannot eat 6 hours prior to the appointment.
 Free access to water is always allowed.

 Castration